top of page

 Let's be real, you're human and every day isn't perfect.
 There will be days where your mind will have a voiceless void and as much as you try to journal on demand, it just doesn't happen.

-• What is your favorite personality trait about yourself?
+• What is your favorite character trait about yourself?

-• Write down 10 bullet points describing what you would like your life to look like in the next year.
+• List 10 bullet points outlining what you envision for your life in the coming year.

-• What is something you appreciated while growing up?
+• What is something you valued during your upbringing?

-• What are positive traits of someone whom you have a challenging relationship with?
+• What are some positive qualities of a person you have a difficult relationship with?

 8. Different Ways to Journal

-• Voice journaling - you're recording your voice where you can focus on your tone
+• Voice journaling – recording your voice, allowing you to concentrate on your tone

-• Video journaling - you're recording yourself in a video format where you can focus on tone and body language if you're intending on watching it
+• Video journaling – capturing yourself on video, enabling you to focus on tone and body language if you plan to watch it

-• Flow of conscious or reflective journaling - you're processing your thoughts in a free-style format
+• Flow of conscious or reflective journaling – freely processing your thoughts

-• Bullet journaling - you're processing thoughts as main points without the extra details (great if you have a few minutes)
+• Bullet journaling – noting down main points without extra details, ideal if you have limited time

-• One-word journaling - you're processing one word that summarizes how you're feeling in that moment or day
+• One-word journaling – capturing a single word that encapsulates your feelings at that moment or day

-• Art journaling - you're expressing yourself through visualizations, whether it is doodling, sketching, painting, scrapbooking, etc.
+• Art journaling – expressing yourself through visuals, such as doodling, sketching, painting, or scrapbooking

 Be creative with your journaling.
 Let it be messy or eclectic if that's your style.
 Doodle on it.
 Glue magazine cutouts.
 Put stickers on it.
 Meme it or quote it.
 Your journal should be a clear representation of your personality.

-It does not need to fancy with dividers unless that's what you like nor expensive.
-Whether your journal is with a spiral notebook on it, a composition book or a $30 leather cover notebook, a tablet or a computer, it will serve the same purpose.
+There's no need for it to be elaborate with dividers unless that's your preference, nor does it need to be costly.
+Whether your journal is a spiral notebook, a composition book, a $30 leather-bound notebook, a tablet, or a computer, it will fulfill the same purpose.

 Stay true to yourself and make your journaling style work for you.